 - Place in a lightly oiled bowl and cover loosely with lightly oiled cling film.
-Leave in a warm place for an hour to an hour and a half, until it has risen (by at least half, if not doubled), or simply place in the fridge overnight.
+Leave in a warm place for an hour, until it has risen (more or less doubled), or simply place in the fridge overnight.
 Leaving it in the fridge to rise slowly not only makes things easy, but it also gives an even better flavour and texture.

 - Put a couple of large flat baking trays or a baking stone into the oven and pre-heat to 250 degrees C (or as hot as your oven will go).